Presentation of the scheme

 Conditions of participation

-• The competition is open to creators in the design, fashion and crafts sectors aged 18 and over;
+• The competition is open to designers in the fields of design, fashion and fine crafts over the age of 18;

 • The competition is open to designers from all over France.